fidgetcat7/unicorn_company/README.md

 4. Which cities appear to be industrial centers? => By SQLife
 5. Which investors have funded the most unicorns?  => By R Programing

-You cann see overall presentation on **unicorn data analysis overview**
+You can see overall presentation on **unicorn data analysis overview**